yujimaooo/Neural-Networks-Air-Quality-Prediction/README.md

 - Split data for training and testing.

 ### Design of the Neural Network
-- Select and design neural architectures for both classification and regression tasks.
+- Select and design neural architectures for both classification and regression tasks
-- Use Keras and TensorFlow for implementation.
+- Use Keras and TensorFlow for implementation

 ### Training
 - Set training parameters: loss function, optimizer, batch size, learning rate, and epochs.